-- 6.14 An extensive survey of the World Heritage Site and its setting was undertaken to identify key views from highways, public footpaths and other publicly accessible land that contribute to its significance.
-The Saltaire World Heritage Site Management Plan 2014 identifies 29 key views to and from Saltaire World Heritage Site. - 6.15 Some views contribute more to understanding the Outstanding Universal Value of the World Heritage Site and so relative significance has been assigned to each key view.
-The relative significance of these views has been graded as Critical, Important or Contributory to the understanding of Saltaire's Outstanding Universal Value. - 6.16 Views have also been graded for their current condition as Good, Fair, Poor or Very Poor.
-This identifies those views that are most at risk of being lost and highlights were improved landscaping or sensitive redevelopment may enhance the view. - 6.17 Figure 6-2 illustrates the breakdown of key views by significance (Critical, Important or Contributory) and Condition (Good, Fair, Poor) as identified in the Saltaire World Heritage Site Management Plan 2014. - 6.18 A full re-survey is due to be undertaken and comparisons will be included in future AMR's when the re-survey is complete.
+- 6.16 An extensive survey of the World Heritage Site and its setting was undertaken to identify key views from highways, public footpaths and other publicly accessible land that contribute to its significance.
+The Saltaire World Heritage Site Management Plan 2014 identifies 29 key views to and from Saltaire World Heritage Site. - 6.17 Some views contribute more to understanding the Outstanding Universal Value of the World Heritage Site and so relative significance has been assigned to each key view.
+The relative significance of these views has been graded as Critical, Important or Contributory to the understanding of Saltaire's Outstanding Universal Value. - 6.18 Views have also been graded for their current condition as Good, Fair, Poor or Very Poor.
+This identifies those views that are most at risk of being lost and highlights were improved landscaping or sensitive redevelopment may enhance the view. - 6.19 Figure 6-2 illustrates the breakdown of key views by significance (Critical, Important or Contributory) and Condition (Good, Fair, Poor) as identified in the Saltaire World Heritage Site Management Plan 2014. - 6.20 When a full re-survey is undertaken, comparisons will be included in future AMR's.
+At time of publication, there was no timescale available.